End-to-End Multibranch Pipeline Project Creation

 Your browser is likely to continue running your application’s content served by

-the npm serve
+the npm serve module, which means

 that your browser will still show the content you viewed at